calcom/team-label-action/README.md

+## Fork to only use the Root Organisation, not subteams

 # Auto-label PRs based on teams 🏷👥

 Use this Github action to automatically add a label to PRs based on the teams the PR author belongs to.